-At your request we will correct any out-of-date or inaccurate information.
+At an individual’s request ACON will correct any out-of-date or inaccurate information.
 ACON will do this either over the phone or face-to-face.
-You may arrange an appointment to view your personal information or you may request a written copy.
+An individual may arrange an appointment to view their personal information or they may request a written copy.

-To obtain access to, or copies of, or to correct or up-date your personal, sensitive, information you will need to complete the ‘Personal Information Inquiry’ form.
-To change just your contact details you will need to complete the ‘Change of Address’ form.
+To obtain access to, or copies of, or to correct or up-date personal, sensitive, information a client will need to complete the ‘Personal Information Inquiry’ form.
+To change just their contact details a client will need to complete the ‘Change of Address’ form.
 Copies of both of these online forms are available here.

 ACON contact details are at the end of this document.

-ACON does not use identifiers or reference numbers assigned by other organisations or government departments or services.
-Nor does ACON assign identifiers or reference to personal information records except where we have obtained your approval to do so, such as membership numbers or client case file numbers.
+ACON does not use identifiers or reference numbers assigned by other organisations or government departments or services (e.g., tax file number).

 ACON does not release its own membership or client case file numbers to other organisations.
 Nor do we divulge any information that may in any way identify a particular individual to other organisations, or to ACON staff or volunteers.